-- "The individual form theory".
+- A living being (plant, animal, human) is a compound of its matter and its form.
+The form is its capacity to engage in its characteristic activities. - In gross oversimplification, we can say that the soul of a plant / horse / human is its form. - Interpretation 1 ("The individual form theory").
 There are individual forms: the form (soul) of Socrates and the form (soul) of Aristotle.
-As soon as they are not instantiated anymore, they cease to exist. - "Monopsychism".
+As soon as they are not instantiated anymore, they cease to exist. - Interpretation 2. ("Monopsychism").
 There is one intellectual soul that is instantiated in all human beings.
 Individuality comes from being instantiated by matter.